 - Strategic decisions: The syndicate's performance would be affected in the event of making strategic decisions that do not add value.
 The managing agent on behalf of the syndicate mitigates this risk through the combination of recommendations and challenge from non-executive directors, debate at the Beazley plc executive committee and input from the strategy and performance group (a group of approximately 30+ senior individuals from across different disciplines at Beazley). - Environment: There is a risk that the chosen strategy cannot be executed because of the environmental conditions within which the syndicate operates, thereby delaying the timing of the strategy. - Communication: Having the right strategy and environment is of little value if it is not communicated internally so that the whole group is heading in the same direction, or if key external stakeholders are not aware of the syndicate's progress against its strategy. - Senior management performance: There is a risk that senior management could be overstretched or could fail to perform, which would have a detrimental impact on the syndicate's performance.
 The performance of the senior management team is monitored by the chief executive and talent management team and overseen by the Beazley plc nomination committee. - Reputation: Although reputational risk is a consequential risk, i.e. it emerges upon the occurrence of another risk manifesting, it has the potential to have a significant impact on an organisation.
-The syndicate expects staff working on its behalf to act honourably by doing the right thing. - Flight: There is a risk that the managing agent could be unable to deliver its strategy due to the loss of key personnel.
-The managing agent has controls in place to identify and monitor this risk, for example, through succession planning. - Crisis management: This is the risk caused by the destabilising effect of the syndicate having to deal with a crisis and is mitigated by having a detailed crisis management plan.
+The syndicate expects staff working on their behalf to act honourably by doing the right thing. - Flight: There is a risk that the managing agent could be unable to deliver its strategy due to the loss of key personnel.
+The syndicate has controls in place to identify and monitor this risk, for example, through succession planning. - Crisis management: This is the risk caused by the destabilising effect of the syndicate having to deal with a crisis and is mitigated by having a detailed crisis management plan. - Corporate transaction: There is a risk that the syndicate could be involved in a corporate transaction which did not return the expected value to members.
+This risk is mitigated through the due diligence performed, the financial structure of transactions and the implementation activity.